ganoninc/trident-kloader-updated/README.md

-# Trident + Kloader Updated
+# Trident-Kloader Updated

+Trident-kloader allows people with 32-Bit devices on iOS 9.1-9.3.4 to downgrade their device, without the use of a fully fledged jailbreak.

-Trident+kloader is a utility that makes use of the Trident exploit chain.
+It makes use of the Trident exploit chain.
 * Original Trident exploit: https://github.com/benjamin-42/Trident

-The original version by torachiyo didn't work for some firmwares/devices, so here it is updated.
-* Original Verion can be found here: Trident + Kloader for iPhone 4S http://bbs.feng.com/forum.php?mod=viewthread&tid=11005851&extra=page%3D1
+The original version by torachiyo can be found here: Trident + Kloader for iPhone 4S http://bbs.feng.com/forum.php?mod=viewthread&tid=11005851&extra=page%3D1

-It allows people with 32-Bit devices on iOS 9.1-9.3.4 to downgrade their device, without the use of a fully fledged jailbreak!

 Usage description and Information can be found futher down!